 Element 10.2.1.
-Table top exercises or drills are conducted annually to validate the written preparedness plan.
+Tabletop exercises or drills are conducted with sufficient regularity to validate the written preparedness plan.
 [Core element]

 ANNEX A. THE NATIONAL IPC STANDARDS WORKBOOK STANDARDS

 This workbook has been developed for individuals within the healthcare facility who are responsible for the IPC programme as a tool to review the existing IPC programme and plan for measures to mitigate gaps in the existing programme.